tinova/try-templates/.github/ISSUE_TEMPLATE/consulting-service.md

 ---
 name: Consulting Service
-about: Best practices in the successful evaluation, design, and operation of OpenNebula-based Cloud architectures, and in the optimal configuration and customization of OpenNebula
+about: Best practices in the successful evaluation, design, and operation of OpenNebula
 title: ''
 labels: ''
 assignees: ''